What does this funding get me?

 - You may be able to access more funding from the Environmental Justice Grants, Funding and Technical Assistance Page.

-- By late 2024 or early 2025, loans for climate and clean energy projects may be available through the Greenhouse Gas Reduction Fund, another part of the Inflation Reduction Act.
+- Loans for climate and clean energy projects are gradually being made available through the Greenhouse Gas Reduction Fund, another part of the Inflation Reduction Act.

-- Starting fall 2024, RTI will be making subgrants for EJ projects under the EPA’s Environmental Justice Thriving Communities Grantmaking Program.
+- RTI International is accepting applications for subgrants for EJ projects under the EPA’s Environmental Justice Thriving Communities Grantmaking Program.

 - Tax-exempt entities are now eligible for the clean electricity investment tax credit for solar, wind, geothermal and battery storage, which can pay back 30-70% of project costs.